infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 julia> set_derivative_method(t, FiniteDifference(Forward()))

 ```
-In this example, we set `t`'s derivative evaluation method to use forward finite
+In this example, we set `t`'s derivative evaluation method to use central finite
 difference.
 This will also reset any changes that were made with the old method
 (e.g., removing old collocation points).
 Now let's describe the ins and outs of
 these methods.